-This course provides an understanding of various holistic healing systems such as Ayurveda, Homeopathy, Naturopathic Medicine, Traditional Chinese Medicine, Native American, Tibetan practices, and others.
-Students will identify and describe the key beliefs, underlying principles and theoretical basis for each and examine social, cultural, environmental and global perspectives of healing within these healing systems.
+This course provides an understanding of various holistic healing systems such as Traditional Chinese Medicine, Ayurveda, Homeopathy, Naturopathy, Native American, Aboriginal, and others.
+Students will identity and describe the key beliefs, underlying principles and theoretical basis for each.
+Students will also examine social, cultural, environmental and global perspectives of healing within these systems.
 (Online: fall)